An assessment of the limiting factors for boreal toads in the La Barge Creek watershed

 - Wyoming Game & Fish Department

-Boreal toads (Anaxyrus boreas boreas) were once widespread and common but have suffered substantial population declines in the Rocky Mountain region.
-In Wyoming, boreal toads are a Species of Greatest Conservation Need (NSS1, Tier 1) and are designated by the Forest Service as a Sensitive Species.
+Boreal toads (Anaxyrus boreas boreas) once were widespread and common but have suffered substantial population declines in the Rocky Mountain region.
 Declines have been attributed to climate change, habitat loss and alteration, and morbidity and mortality from the fungal pathogen Batrachochytrium dendrobatidis (Bd).
-Southern boreal toad populations in Colorado have shown substantial declines, whereas populations in the northern Wyoming Range appear to have remained relatively stable in the recent past.

 The project is a collaboration of researchers between the USGS Wyoming Cooperative Fish & Wildlife Research Unit and state partners at the Wyoming Game & Fish Department.